jithinanievarghese/product-search-relevance/README.md

 </p>

 - The accuracy of our model on unseen data is only **76.92%** but we have a better f1 score of **80%**.
-- When we inspect the confusion matrix, out of 13 relevant products we predicted 12 products correctly, there was only one miss prediction. - So model performs well in identifying the relevant products
+- When we inspect the confusion matrix, out of 13 relevant products we predicted 12 products correctly, there was only one miss prediction.
+- So model performs well in identifying the relevant products.
 - Also, the model miss predicted 5 non-relevant products as Target 1 or relevant ones.
 But as we discussed earlier, our primary aim was to identify relevant products.
 - From that perspective, our model performed well with minimum manual labeling (76 images) and proper use of open-source datasets.
 - With further optimization techniques, we can achieve a better model which can perform well in the prediction of Target 0 images.